$d$-wave Surface Altermagnetism in Centrosymmetric Collinear Antiferromagnets

-The symmetry criterion identified above has direct implications for materials selection.
-Table~\ref{tab1} illustrates its generality by surveying representative compounds from the major classes of centrosymmetric collinear AFMs considered in this work (an extended list is provided in the Supplemental Material \cite{SM}).
-Although all listed materials possess centrosymmetric bulk crystal structures and comparable surface space groups, surface altermagnetism emerges only when the surface termination simultaneously breaks $PT$ and $tT$ symmetry, thereby lifting the equivalence of antiferromagnetically coupled surface sublattices.
-In materials such as MnPt, LaFeO$_3$, and K$_2$NiF$_4$, a half translation remains that exchanges equivalent surface sites, preserving $tT$ symmetry and enforcing spin degeneracy despite broken inversion symmetry.
-Together, Fig.~\ref{fig1} and Table~\ref{tab1} establish the simultaneous breaking of $PT$ and $tT$ as the defining symmetry condition for surface altermagnetism in collinear AFMs and provide a practical guideline for identifying candidate materials.
+The symmetry condition identified above has direct implications for materials selection.
+Table~\ref{tab1} illustrates its generality by surveying representative compounds from major classes of centrosymmetric collinear AFMs considered in this work (an extended list is provided in the Supplemental Material \cite{SM}).
+The representative systems considered here illustrate the general symmetry mechanism in experimentally relevant antiferromagnets, including Heusler compounds, 122 pnictides, and related layered materials with compensated magnetic surface structures favorable for surface-confined altermagnetic states.
+All listed materials possess centrosymmetric bulk crystal structures and preserve combined $PT$ symmetry in the bulk.
+Surface altermagnetism emerges only when no sublattice-exchanging antiunitary symmetry survives at the surface.
+In systems such as MnPt, where this role is played by $tT$ symmetry, spin degeneracy remains protected.
+Importantly, the emergence of surface altermagnetism is determined not by magnetic order type alone, but by the specific antiunitary and rotational symmetries that survive at a given surface termination.
+In materials such as MnPt, LaFeO$_3$, and K$_2$NiF$_4$, a half translation remains that exchanges equivalent surface sites, preserving the degeneracy-protecting symmetry and enforcing spin degeneracy despite broken inversion symmetry.
+By contrast, LaMnPO lacks such a surviving sublattice-exchanging symmetry and therefore hosts surface altermagnetism despite having the same \textit{C}-type magnetic order as MnPt.
+This comparison illustrates explicitly that surface altermagnetism is governed not by magnetic order type alone, but by the specific symmetry that survives at the surface termination.
+While the presence or absence of a degeneracy-protecting symmetry determines whether the effect occurs, the magnitude of the spin splitting, when allowed, is material-dependent and reflects the electronic character of the surface states.
+Together, Fig.~\ref{fig1} and Table~\ref{tab1} establish the absence of sublattice-exchanging antiunitary symmetries at the surface as the defining condition for surface altermagnetism in collinear AFMs and provide a practical guideline for identifying candidate materials.